openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

     |Enable_Omnipod_Driver_1|  |Enable_Omnipod_Driver_2|

 On the same screen, below the pump selection, the **Omnipod Driver Settings** are displayed.
 Select your RileyLink by scanning for all available Bluetooth devices and selecting your RileyLink from the list.
 When properly selected you are returned to the pump driver selection screen displaying the Omnipod driver settings showing your selected RileyLink with the MAC address listed.
+Press the **Next** button to proceed with the rest of the **Setup Wizard.**

-Detailed steps on how to accomplish setup your pod communication device are listed below in the `RileyLink Setup Section <#rileylink-setup>`__.
+Detailed steps on how to setup your pod communication device are listed below in the `RileyLink Setup Section <#rileylink-setup>`__.

 **OR**